orlo/security-page/docs/privacy_and_data_protection.md

 ### As a data processor, how do we handle request made by End-Users?

-If Zendesk receives a data subject request from a Subscriber’s End-User (i.e., a user of the Services to whom a Subscriber has provided our Services), Orlo is the Processor, and Orlo will, to the extent that applicable legislation does not prohibit Orlo from doing so, promptly inform the End-User to contact our Subscriber (i.e. the Controller) directly about any request relating to his/her Personal Data such as access or deletion.
+If Orlo receives a data subject request from a Subscriber’s End-User (i.e., a user of the Services to whom a Subscriber has provided our Services), Orlo is the Processor, and Orlo will, to the extent that applicable legislation does not prohibit Orlo from doing so, promptly inform the End-User to contact our Subscriber (i.e. the Controller) directly about any request relating to his/her Personal Data such as access or deletion.